SPS Undergraduate Programs Policy

 Once a student meets all requirements for reinstatement of financial aid after a suspension, it is the student’s responsibility to contact the Chicago Office of Financial Aid to request a SAP review for reinstatement of federal and state financial aid eligibility.
 Once the Chicago Office of Financial Aid determines that a student is now in compliance with SAP requirements, aid will be reinstated for the following academic term.

 If a student has not met the minimum GPA requirements, they may appeal only if they have maintained a cumulative GPA of 1.75 to 1.99 for degree-seeking students and a 2.75 to 2.99 for Professional Health students.
 If the cumulative GPA for a degree-seeking student is 1.74 or below or 2.74 or below for a Professional Health student, the student is not eligible to appeal their SAP status.
-However, the student would regain financial aid eligibility when the GPA is raised to the minimum requirement and all other SAP requirements as outlined in this policy are met.
+However, the student would regain the ability to appeal once their GPA is within .25 grade points of the minimum GPA requirement and students may automatically regain financial aid eligibility (without an appeal) when the GPA is raised to the minimum requirement and all other SAP requirements as outlined in this policy are met.

 The written appeal should be in a Word document format (i.e. not email) and explain any relevant extraordinary circumstances, address the reason(s) for failing to meet the minimum academic requirements, and offer some solution to the problems that affected prior academic performance.
 Supporting documentation from third-party sources who can attest to the actions the student has taken to resolve the problems that affected their prior academic performance is also required.
 Third-party sources can include but are not limited to academic advisers, professors, professional health care workers, etc.